 Last month, Whispr Group launched a COVID-19 webinar series that will explore the impact of the pandemic on digital consumer behavior.
 Our latest event analyzed search intent, online conversations, and paid content performance to derive actionable insights for the Food & Beverage industry.

-1. Online conversations about Food, Beverage, and Snacks have increased—in most cases significantly—over the last month.
+1. Online conversations about food, beverages and snacks have increased – in most cases significantly – over the last month.

-Food held a larger share of conversation volume across social media platforms—including Instagram, Twitter, blogs, and forums—than Beverages and Snacks, highly affected by hoarding and supply concerns at the beginning of the quarantine.
-However, Snacks experienced the largest post-pandemic increase, illustrating changing consumption habits during quarantine.
+Highly affected by hoarding and supply concerns at the beginning of quarantine, food held a larger share of conversation volume across social media platforms (including Instagram, Twitter, blogs, and forums) than beverages and snacks.
+However snacks experienced the largest post-pandemic increase, illustrating changing consumption habits during quarantine.

 As with social conversation, digital search interest increased exponentially across all categories, mainly affected by anxiety about store hours and delivery options.
 Alcohol, baking and comfort foods all affected search trends positively.